What type of organization are you?

 Academic competitions, sometimes referred to as tournaments, are where student teams present their Challenge solutions.
 There are regional, state, country and global tournaments.
 Top-scoring teams can progress to the global tournament called Global Finals.
-Total fees for teams progressing to state or country tournaments average between $100 and $300.
 Global Finals fees include all meals, housing, campus events, and tournament registration for four or more days.
-The highest fee is $725 per attendee.
+The highest fee is US$775 per attendee.
 Guest and Day Passes are available for team supporters.

 How do I form a team?

 The Start a Team page will guide you through the team registration process.
-You may also call our customer service representatives at 1-888-321-1503 or email them at AskDI@dihq.org.
+You may also call us at 9764 2587 or email them at AskDISG@di-sg.org.

 What are volunteer opportunities?

 As a volunteer, you will join a network of more than 38,000 passionate people who want to change kids lives.
 Opportunities exist in team management, Affiliate administration, Affiliate marketing, and Affiliate tournament operations.

 How do I receive training?